metayeti/YABS.js/README.md

 ## How it works

 YABS.js takes a single JSON file containing build instructions as an input.
-It then verifies, prepares and invokes the build process.
+It then configures, verifies, and invokes the build process.

 ## Basic usage

-1) Drop `yabs.js` into your project root folder
+1. Drop `yabs.js` into your project root folder
-2) Create a `build.json`
+2. Create a `build.json`
-3) Execute with `node yabs.js`
+3. Execute with `node yabs.js`

 YABS.js will default to `build.json` or `build_all.json` if a build instructions file is not explicitly given via a parameter.